FOOD TALKS DC

 "I am a long-life Detroiter.
 I grew up on the east side of Detroit and my family has kept a garden in our backyard ever since I was a kid.
 Where my parents come from in the Philippines – this is how people live.
 They live close to the earth and they have a more subsistent way of life.
 They are growing their own food, living off the land, hunt, fish and forage for food…My family has pretty extensive experience in the food system.
 My family owned a small grocery store on the west side of Detroit.
 It was just one of the ways we were able to continue our relationship with our cultural food.
 And so – what this means for me is being able to continue the traditions around growing your own food.
 And that cultural component is really important to me.
 And being in the Filipinx diaspora - I often feel like I am dislocated from my people and from the land, our ancestral land where our traditions and cultures came from.
 So I am attempting in a very small way by growing food to reclaim that portion of my identity and our traditions.
 So it is more than just creating more access to foods, but it also reclaiming a part of my identity and culture.
 I find in doing so, [there are] a lot of healing components, benefits, and impacts to reclaiming those traditions and identities."

 "We have to look at all our basic needs - food, water, shelter, transportation, energy, governance, learning - and use urban agriculture as a model for building power around all those basic needs.
 In the same way as we are growing our food - we need to create models of self-reliance and self-determination all across that spectrum.
-But as long as we're relying on capitalism to provide for our needs - we are always gonna be holding to those in power that are making decisions on our behalf."
+But as long as we're relying on capitalism to provide for our needs - we are always gonna be beholden to those in power that are making decisions on our behalf."

 Boggs Center Newsletter